limanwang/limanwang.github.io/index.md

 <img src="images/liman02.jpg" class="floatpic" width="473" height="339">

 I am PhD student (incoming, Sep 2024) at the [University of York, UK](https://www.york.ac.uk/#/).
-I major in Large-scale Models and Robotics.
+I major in Large-scale Models in Robotics.
 I graduated with a Master's degree in Intelligent Robotics (first-class honor, with the first place in the class) from the University of York.
 I worked as an NLP algorithm engineer at [Schneider Electric Co., Ltd.](https://www.se.com/ww/en/#/), a Fortune Global 500 company, for 3 years.
-I love surfskating! 🛹
+I love surfskating🛹!
 If you are interested in any aspect of me, I would love to chat and collaborate.

 ## Academic Background